opdsbanasya/NamsteReact/Episode 9/README.md

     )
 }
 ```
-hw
+#### Homework
-make a hook for fetch data for body ✅
+- make a hook for fetch data for body ✅
-make a hook without 'use', mean try to change the name of the hook ✅
+- make a hook without 'use', mean try to change the name of the hook ✅